Photo by Alan Beymer – for Volume 4 of Voices of the Grove

 Voices of the Grove: A Calaveras Anthology

 manzanitawp@gmail.com and catch us on Facebook: @Manzanita Writers Press.
-Or Instagram and Twitter.
+Or Instagram and X (formerly Twitter).

-Manzanita Writers Press has been granted a generous California Humanities grant for a fantastic Gold Country oral history project spanning the next two years, 2022-2024.
+Manzanita Writers Press has been granted a generous California Humanities grant for a fantastic Gold Country oral history project through May 2024.
 This project was made possible with support from California Humanities, a non-profit partner of the National Endowment for the Humanities.
 Visit www.calhum.org.

-- Publishing a community book of Voices of Wisdom and another book based on the Mi-wok stories.
+• Publishing a community book of Voices of Wisdom and another book based on the stories of our community.

 More information has been posted in social media, newspapers, and senior centers.
 See the Calaveras Enterprise article in February 2023.
 Find out more at calhum.org